 Striking that balance between making the garden feel inviting, spacious, but also squeezing in enough seating is often the dilemma many with a small space face.
-In larger plots it is often knowing what to do to fill all that square footage.
-At the end of the day, we want a garden that looks good, invites people outside, and most importantly, is a please to spend time in.
+In larger plots, it is often knowing what to do to fill all that square footage.
+At the end of the day, we want a garden that looks good, invites people outside, and most importantly, is a pleasure to spend time in.

 Garden designer Angel Collins in her article Gardening and landscape design: the 17 basic elements for House & Garden described good garden design as follows:

 “What good design is really about, I think, is mastering the hugely different dimensions that there are in any garden: space, scale, texture, harmony, colour, structure, light, dark, charm, strength, sense of place, romance, history and so on.
 But once you get going, it's not really about strict rules - every gardener develops instincts to guide them over time.”

 She goes on to say that:

 “The joy of a garden is that you can watch it grow over many years and therefore I think it is best to stick to a simple, classical design, and then re-energise and experiment with the planting over time.
 Here are the things to consider when you're starting off.”

 We want to take that and apply it to garden furniture, take a close look at how you can start to think about ways to design your patio around your garden table.
 Now, speaking on both a personal level and as Lazy Susan, we are not saying that one thing is more important than the other.
 All these things must work together.
 What we want to do is just look at things from a slightly different perspective.